Singer's Sanctimonious Song

 Singer’s abortion and euthanasia “logic” ascends from a rather convoluted set of rules which, when reduced to their simplest form, imply that personhood is a function of self-consciousness and awareness.
 Thus, he concludes, those who advocate the sanctity of human life should be more concerned with the lives of calves, pigs, and chickens, “for on any fair comparison of morally relevant characteristics, like rationality, self-consciousness, awareness, autonomy, pleasure and pain, and so on, the calf, the pig and the much-derided chicken come out well ahead of the fetus at any stage of pregnancy–while if we make the comparison with a fetus of less than three months, a fish would show more signs of consciousness.”

 Singer argues that to suggest any position to the contrary constitutes “speciesism,” the idea that human life is somehow more sacred than other animal life.
 (People for the Ethical Treatment of Animals should crown him king.)
 Mr. Singer does not, however, argue the notion of potentiality.
 After all, calves, pigs and chickens have the capacity to develop into, well, calves, pigs and chickens.
-Unborn children have the capacity to develop into, well, utilitarian academicians, who can expound on the properties of personhood.
+Babies before birth have the capacity to develop into, well, utilitarian academicians, who can expound on the properties of personhood.

 According to Singer’s logic, a multitude of lower life forms also have a greater degree of personhood than, say, victims of Alzheimer’s disease, who have lost a degree of their self-awareness.